 The 7PM rule

-With the 7 PM rule you are allowed to travel over-night while using only a single travel day.
-If you board any train, that departs before or on 23:59, you only have to write down the day of departure of your trip and you can stay on the train for as long as you want!
-This is especially useful if you have an Interrail or Eurail pass with a certain amount of travel days within a period.
+With the 7 PM rule you were allowed to travel over-night while using only a single travel day.
+If you boarded any train, that departed after 19:00 and arrived after 04:00, you only had to write down the day of arrival .
+This was really useful if you had an Interrail or Eurail pass with a certain amount of travel days within a period.

 Interrail has become even more flexible!
 Instead of sticking to the 7 PM rule you can now stay on any train that travels over-night for as long as you possibly can.
 If you board a night-train that departs before 23:59 and you don’t make any transfers during the night you only need to write down the day of departure.

 The new rules allow for extremely far distances with only a single travel day.
 For example Amsterdam-Vienna or Paris-Zagreb or Bucharest-Istanbul.
 And by taking a night-train you save money on accomodation.
 Best of all, you have a lot more time for sightseeing!
 Have fun planning these massive distances.

 Do you want to know more about Night-Trains?
 Have a look at the Night-Trains section.